 - BA (hons)

-Simon's principal research interest focuses on international business networks and alliances within a historical framework.
-In particular this research has examined industries that have been transformed by changes in organisation and technology, such as the grocery industry and the publishing industry.
-Simon is the Head of Department for International Business and also coordinator of the Business and Labour History Group within the New Zealand Work Research Institute.
-Simon is President of the Academic Association of Historians in Australian and New Zealand Business Schools (AAHANZBS) and chair of the 2015 conference.
-His research has gained support both from industry, major research funding bodies such as the Leverhulme Trust, the Economic and Social Research Council (UK), and government, such as from the Generalitat de Catalunya (Batista i Roca scholarship).
+Simon is the Head of Department for International Business, Strategy and Entrepreneurship and leader of the Business & Labour History Group within the New Zealand Work Research Institute.
+Simon is former President of the Academic Association of Historians in Australian and New Zealand Business Schools (AAHANZBS) and a Fellow of the Royal Historical Society.
+Simon's principal research interest focuses on international business strategy, networks and alliances within a historical framework.
+In particular this research has examined industries that have been transformed by changes in organisation and technology, such as the grocery and the publishing industries.
+His research has gained support both from industry, major research funding bodies such as the Leverhulme Trust, the Economic and Social Research Council (UK), and government.
 Simon has been teaching in business schools at graduate and postgraduate level since 1994 and currently teaches on a range of papers across the PhD, MBus, MBA and BBus programmes, and also delivers executive development programmes for major organizations internationally.

-Previously Simon has worked at the Centre for International Business Studies (CiBS), London South Bank University (UK), Loughborough University (UK) and the Universitat Pompeu Fabra (Spain) as a visitor and as Visiting Fellow to the Centre for International Business History at the University of Reading (UK).
-Currently he is Research Associate to CiBS and the Centre for Institutional and Organisation Studies, University of Newcastle, Australia.
+Previously Simon has worked at the Centre for International Business Studies (CiBS), London South Bank University (UK), Loughborough University (UK) and the Universitat Pompeu Fabra (Spain) as a visitor and as Visiting Fellow to the Centre for International Business History at Henley Business School (UK).
+Currently he is Research Associate to CiBS (UK), Associate Member of the Centre for Printing History and Culture (UK), and formerly the Centre for Institutional and Organisation Studies (University of Newcastle, Australia.)

 Expertise in Degree and Postgraduate Teaching